stefanomarra/jquery-roadmap/README.md

-# jQuery Timeline
+# jQuery Roadmap

 Another timeline jquery plugin.
-This plugin was custom made for another project.
+This plugin was custom made for another project and then separated.

 ## Usage